2023 Annual Water Quality Report

 Where Does My Water Come From?

 Avra Water obtains water from the Avra Valley Aquifer.
 The Avra Valley Aquifer begins as the Altar Valley Aquifer located on the Arizona/Mexico border.
 The Altar Valley Wash watershed flows north into the Avra Valley and Brawley Wash watershed around the Three Points area.
 Our aquifer was created primarily from the mountain runoff and storm water infiltrating beneath the ground along the Avra and Altar Valleys.
 Carbon-114 test results indicate that our water is very old, probably thousands of years old.
 We are fortunate to have water of this quality for our use.
-The Avra Water Co-op pumps water from the Avra Valley Aquifer by deep wells into the six reservoirs in the system.
-All of Avra’s wells are located within our service area.
+Avra Water Co-op pumps water from the Avra Valley Aquifer into the six reservoirs throughout our system.
+Our three wells are located within our service area.

 Source Water Assessment and Its Availability